EPHESUS

 MEMMIUS MONUMENT

 This monument with four facades had a square fountain on the northwest facade.
-It was built in memorial of Memmius in the 4th century A.D.
+It was built in a memorial of Memmius in the 4th century A.D.

 Memmius Monument